CleverRaven/Cataclysm-DDA/doc/TILESET.md

 ]
 ```

-The first object defines the default sprite size.

-Each tilesheet directory must have a corresponding object with a single key, which will become the tilesheet output filename.
-An empty object as the value here means that the tilesheet uses the default sprite size and has no offsets.
-It can have overriding values under `sprite_width`, `sprite_height`, `sprite_offset_x`, `sprite_offset_y` keys.

 Tilesheet directory names are expected to use the following format: `pngs_{tilesheet_root_name}_{sprite_width}x{sprite_height}` - such as `pngs_tiles_32x32`, `pngs_expan_32x32`, `pngs_tree_64x80`, etc. To improve performance, keep the number of separate directories to a minimum.

 `"filler": true` means the tilesheet is a filler; tile entries within it will be used only if IDs in them were not mentioned in any preceding tile entry.
 Sprites within a filler directory will be ignored if another one with the same name was already encountered.
 A filler tilesheet is useful when upgrading the art in a tileset: old, low-quality art can be placed on filler tilesheet and will be automatically replaced as better images are added to the non-filler tilesheets.

 `"fallback": true` means the tilesheet is a fallback; it will be treated as a source of fallback ASCII character sprites.  `compose.py` will also append the fallback tilesheet to the end of the tileset, and will add a "fallback.png" to `tile_config.json` if there is no `fallback` entry in `tile_info.json`.

-You can add other keys like `source` but they should be ignored by `compose.py` and are meant as comments only.

 ### Expansion tile entries